 OUR MISSION

-Any donations made are greatly appreciated!
-All donations are tax-deductible and may be made via the donation button on this web site.
-All donors will be listed on the donor’s page.We’re always looking for volunteers and partners for our programs, so if you feel you, your family, or your company, has something to contribute to our efforts, please get in touch with us.
-You can call Assertive Kids at (877) 235-3319, e-mail us at [email protected], or use the form at the bottom of every page.
+As we are a 501(c)(3), all donations to Assertive Kids are tax-deductible and may be made via the donation button on this web site.
+All donors will be listed on the donor’s page.
+We’re always looking for volunteers and partners for our programs, so if you that feel you, your family, or your company, has something to contribute to our efforts, please get in touch with us.

 Assertive Kids Programs

 *Local Wildlife Assistance – Providing nutritious seeds and nuts for local birds displaced by development is serious; without a habitat, local wildlife cannot survive unless we do our part.
+We have a lot more in the works besides that.
+Soon, the newest aspects of this program will come into focus as our other Nature programs unfold.

 Assertiveness Workshops for Students – Teaching kids about assertiveness, aggressiveness, passivity, narcissism, toxic people, manipulation, tween/teen suicide & self-harm, respecting and caring others and oneself, balancing intuition and rational thought, and maintaining strong boundaries.
 And, of course, don’t forget bullying.